jasone/sqlive/docs/docs.md

 ...
 ```

-Note that we used --diff in conjuction with --since.
-The --since option takes a timestamp produced by the database.
+Note that we used `--diff` in conjuction with `--since`.
+The `--since` option takes a timestamp produced by the database.
 The timestamp 0 corresponds to the beginning of times.
 So asking a diff since time 0 will get you all the data associated
 with a session.
 Now pay attention to the first line that was returned: it says, "Time: 26".
 This is the new timestamp that you will have to keep for the next time around.